Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 Hashprice - How much does a Bitcoin miner really earn today?

-When assessing the profitability of mining, it’s not enough to look at a miner’s hashrate.
-The key question is: how much revenue does a given unit of computing power generate on the Bitcoin network today?
+When assessing the profitability of mining, it's not enough to look at a miner's hashrate.
+The key question is: How much revenue does a given unit of hashing power generate on the Bitcoin network today?
 This is what hashprice shows.

-Hashprice is most commonly expressed as USD/PH/s/day, and sometimes as BTC/PH/s/day.
-In practice, this refers to the daily revenue generated by 1 PH/s of computing power before deducting costs for electricity, cooling, maintenance, mining pool fees, and equipment depreciation.
+Hashprice is most commonly quoted as USD/PH/s/day, and sometimes as BTC/PH/s/day.
+In practice, this is the daily revenue per 1 PH/s of computing power before deducting costs for electricity, cooling, maintenance, mining pool fees, and equipment depreciation.

 The hash price is primarily influenced by the price of BTC, network difficulty, block rewards, transaction fees, and competition among miners.
 Therefore, it is an important market signal, but not a parameter that an individual miner can control.